KyleGospo/docs.bazzite.gg/src/General/FAQ.md

 ### Can I change the hostname of my device?

+!!! note

     Hostnames must be **under 20 characters** due to a limitation with Distrobox containers.

 Edit the `/etc/hostname` file with a new hostname, save it, and reboot.